Is This the Real Life? Is This Just Fantasy?

 For so many of us, myself included, the discovery and subsequent immersion into Queen’s work was and continues to be revelatory.
 Amid the fantastic bombast and flair of nothing being done halfway, there is an affirmation to think outside of the lines.
 The lines of course are still there, though, and must be navigated with precision, skill, and attention to ever-shifting details.
 Things like melodrama, spirituality, intelligence, and complete lack of shame all pour through the speakers, the album art, the concerts, the videos.
 And of course, the musicianship, vocalizing, and raw pomposity are second to none.
 Where is any of this, I ask, in the fabric of Bohemian Rhapsody?

 The film climaxes with an epic re-creation of Queen’s hallowed Live Aid performance at Wembley Stadium in 1985.
 The vitality of this global performance, a cathartic reunion of sorts for the band members following Freddie’s ill-fated solo attempts, does come through in this spot-on finale.
 It lives up to what Live Aid organizer Bob Geldof has said of the real thing, “…it was the perfect stage for Freddie: the whole world.”
-The band’s ferociously fused set is presented nearly in its entirety, a triumphant ending so satisfyingly tendered, one momentarily forgets how obvious it is.
+The band’s ferociously fused set is presented nearly in its entirety, a triumphant ending so satisfyingly rendered, one momentarily forgets how obvious it is.

-Impressive in fits and starts, strangely boring in other portions, Bohemian Rhapsody remains, nonetheless, and must-see for any Queen fan.
+Impressive in fits and starts, strangely boring in other portions, Bohemian Rhapsody remains, nonetheless, a must-see for any Queen fan.
 The performance recreations alone are reason enough to indulge.
 But, is this the real life, or is this just fantasy?
 Though the timeline is questionable and certain omissions are glaring, it is, on a purely base level, a pleasure to look at.
 A legacy reinforcer to the end, I suppose if filmgoers exit the movie humming Queen tunes and hungry for the real thing, then, begrudgingly, it’s doing its job.

 Yet, though it’s tremendous just to look at and take in the regular detailed re-creations of so many prominent sign posts in the history of Queen, Bohemian Rhapsody, despite the best efforts of Malek and many other dedicated cast and crew members, cannot be expected to make a supersonic fan out of you.